shlomiassaf/tdm/apps/demo/src/modules/@forms/tutorials/14-child-form/README.md

 `FormGroup` weather it is a child form or not.

 <div class="info">
-Known models that are not a child form are handled but other complex data structures, we will cover these scenarios in the relevant chapters.
+Known models that are not a child form are handled by other complex data structures, we will cover these scenarios in the relevant chapters.
 </div>